ecnusse/ifse/coreutils-test/README.md

 After that, We could see the outputs over the `coreutils-9.4-bc/workspace/result_all`.

-## Step 2: Replay KLEE Generated Test Cases
+## Step 2: Replay IFSE/KLEE Generated Test Cases

 We can use provided script `collect.py` to collect the line/branch coverage: